Slideshow776/Hunted/README.md

 # Hunted
 A survival horror pattern recognition game.

 _You are being hunted!
-Can you find the hunter before they find you?_
+Can you find the hunter before he finds you first?_

 * [Try it](https://github.com/Slideshow776/Hunted/releases/latest) on desktop and Android.
 * ~~[Play it](https://play.google.com/store/apps/details?id=no.sandramoen.hunted) on Google Play.~~ (still in review)